Outdoor learning is very important to us at NGHS, and we like to keep expanding all the exciting opportunities as we go.

 The wood incorporates a low ropes course, cargo nets and the very popular firepit, where team building, physical challenges, den building and special themed days happen.
 The girls love the opportunity to get some fresh air and do something active that’s more exciting than the playground.

 The same can be said for the climbing wall, another great use of space of our Sports Hall’s huge outdoor wall.
 You’ll see girls from across the school challenging themselves on this wall in absolutely safe and supervised conditions.
+Our Junior School girls are not only encouraged to embrace the outdoors as part of the curriculum, but also as part of our enrichment programmes and extra-curricular learning.

 I love the Upnah Woods and the climbing wall best about our school, and I love the marshmallow toasting on the campfire too! – Year 6 girl